easyCoder-Ai/GAN/Build Better Generative Adversarial Networks (GANs)/Evaluation of GANs/README.md

 ## 🎯 **Learning Objectives**
 By working through this project, I aimed to:
-✅ Understand the challenges associated with evaluating GANs.\n ✅ Implement the Fréchet Inception Distance (FID) to measure GAN performance.\n ✅ Analyze how FID helps alleviate some common issues in GAN evaluation.
+✅ Understand the challenges associated with evaluating GANs.

+✅ Implement the Fréchet Inception Distance (FID) to measure GAN performance.

+✅ Analyze how FID helps alleviate some common issues in GAN evaluation.

 ## 💡 **Why is GAN Evaluation Difficult?**